The Secret Link Between Our Senses

 Studies have shown cross-modal correspondence between smell and sound as well as new studies reveal that what you perceive as an odor can be altered by the noise you are hearing at the time.
 Our Chief Engineer and Guru, Dennis Wall, wrote about his personal experience with the interaction between sound and smell.

 An example is seen when participants in a study are asked to match a smell of a wine to its appropriate musical instrument or pitch.
-There were many consistencies, such as piano being paired with fruity, less complex scents and brass being paired with muskier, unpleasant scents.
+There were many consistencies, such as piano being paired with fruity, less complex scents and brass being paired with muskier, unpleasant scent

 Taste